Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **B"revertCoordinates=X:Y:Z"**
 * revert axis movement, for cases where the robot moved the object instead of the hotend.
 This will be explained in detail on the page about 4 axis palletized robots.

-# M669 P parameter: preferences
-P sets preferences
-* P0 no endpoint preference, default
-* P1 sets endpoint to be parallel to X axis
-* P2 sets endpoint to the direction of print/drill path

-Endpoint orientations can only be set when the robot is able to rotate its endpoint with actuator(s), otherwise an error will be reported when it shall be applied first time.

 # M669 Q parameter: quality